Duck is 17. He will never be 18. Tomorrow is his birthday. It will never be tomorrow.

 Read the interview at Cultured Vultures.

-Ever wondered what’s on my bookshelf – here’s a Shelfie at Alternating Current.
+Ever wondered what’s on my bookshelf – here’s a Shelfie at The Coil.

 Here’s one I wrote on genre confusion at Lovely Bookshelf.